trichl/TickTagOpenSource/README.md

 * **IMPORTANT**: The antenna can easily break if bent too strong.
 Try to protect the antenna with a 3D-printed housing (for example with ASA material).
 * **IMPORTANT**: The battery needs to be located behind the tag (see picture below), never under the tag, as it will disturb the antenna.
 * **IMPORTANT**: Mount the tag on the flat side (connector facing down, top side with antenna facing the sky).
 The photo shows the top side that should face the sky: !!!PHOTO!!!
-* **IMPORTANT**: Do not glue anything on the connector that can't be removed, otherwise data cannot be downloaded (blu-tack works fine): !!!PHOTO!!!
+* **IMPORTANT**: Do not glue anything on the connector that can't be removed, otherwise data cannot be downloaded (Bostik Blu Tack works fine): !!!PHOTO!!!

 ## Data Download, Configuration and Memory Reset
 !!!PHOTO!!!